Internal structure and its connection with thermodynamics and dynamics in black holes: Second-order phase transition

 For the case of the positive EGB parameter, $\alpha>0$ or $a> 0$, we plot the $|Q|-a$ graph in Fig.~\ref{Fig: Davies point when $a>0$} showing the curve of Davies points together with the curves of the physical bound and the evolution with respect to mass.
-The Davies point of the RN black hole is located at the intersection of the blue curve and the horizontal axis, corresponding to the case of $a=0$.
-Moreover, the charge mass ratio, $\frac{|q|}{M}$, i.e. the absolute value of the rescaled charge $|Q|$ of the charged 4D EGB black hole at the Davies points is always smaller than that of the RN black hole.
-This consequence is obvious when we compare the Davies point of the charged 4D EGB black hole (intersection of the blue and green curves) with that of the RN black hole (intersection of the blue curve and the horizontal axis).

-The red curve in Fig.~\ref{Fig: Davies point when $a>0$} is determined by the fact that the charged 4D EGB black hole must have an event horizon.
-That is, we can deduce from Eq.~(\ref{dlhor}) the inequality, $1-Q^2-a\ge 0$, which gives the physically allowed region surrounded by the red curve, $a=1-Q^2$, the horizontal axis and the vertical axis for the case of $a> 0$.
+The physically allowed region of $Q$ and $a$ is determined by the fact that the charged 4D EGB black hole must have an event horizon, see Eq.~(\ref{conshor}), which, together with Eq.~(\ref{rescale}), gives the inequality, $1-Q^2-a\ge 0$.
+That is, the physically allowed region (in gray color) is surrounded by the red curve,\footnote[4]{It has the same formula as Eq.~(\ref{redcurve}) associated with the negative EGB parameter because the existence of horizons is same for the both cases of the positive and negative EGB parameters, see Eq.~(\ref{conshor}.)} $a=1-Q^2$, the horizontal axis, and the vertical axis for the case of $a> 0$.
+The blue curve corresponds to the Davies points and is determined by Eq.~(\ref{hcequ}).

-The green curve in Fig.~\ref{Fig: Davies point when $a>0$} is determined by the evolution of the charged 4D EGB black hole with respect to mass.
 There are three parameters, $M$, $q$, and $\alpha$, that depict this black hole, and the evolution can be analyzed in principle with respect to any one of them.
-Considering the achievement that the Davies points have been calculated under a fixed $q$ and $\alpha$, see Eqs.~(\ref{hcqal}) and (\ref{hcequ}), we thus investigate the evolution correspondingly by fixing the two parameters.
+Considering the achievement that the Davies points have been calculated under a fixed $q$ and $\alpha$, see Eqs.~(\ref{hcqal}) and (\ref{hcequ}), we thus investigate the evolution correspondingly by fixing the two parameters but varying the mass.
 Moreover, based on the definitions of the dimensionless parameters $Q$ and $a$, see Eq.~(\ref{rescale}), we obtain the following relation,